Is WP All Import not working as expected?

 This process will solve pretty much any problem you’re having:

-- Make sure you are using the latest versions of WordPress, WP All Import and any add-ons and other plugins you have installed.
-You can get the latest versions of WP All Import and its add-ons in the customer portal.
+- Make sure you are using the latest versions of WordPress, WP All Import, WP All Export, and any add-ons and other plugins you have installed.
+You can get the latest versions of WP All Import and its add-ons in the Customer Portal.

 - Eliminate other themes and plugins as the potential cause of a conflict.
 Deactivate all other active WordPress plugins and activate the WordPress default theme.

 - Test out your import on our debugging server.
-If the import works on our debugging server, but not on yours, you know it’s a problem on your end – most likely with your server settings.
+If the import works on our debugging server but not on yours, you know the problem is on your end – most likely with your server settings.

 - Ask your host to check your server’s error log to see if something is stopping WP All Import from working properly.
 Often, artificial limits on script execution time or MySQL queries prevent WP All Import from finishing imports.
 Read our guide on terminated imports.